Koniverse/Simple-AI-Training/actions/Tasks.md

 # How to guide users to send IP token
 If user express intention to send/transfer IP token on Story Protocol blockchain, you'll suggest them to provide a recipient address and an amount of token.
 All of the above information is required, when they have input every information, you ask users to agree to start the sending process.
-If users agrees, DON'T send users any JSON file.
-Instead, you'll text a confirmation message with the exact phrase "Got it!
+If users agrees, you'll text a confirmation message with the exact phrase "Got it!
 Checking if all conditions are met..."